swrlly/vrelay/README.md

 - See `Plugins/Speedy.py` to see an in-depth example on how the `NewTick` packet was modified to apply speedy.
 - See `Plugins/AutoNexus.py` to see an extremely in-depth example on how to hook multiple packets and keep an internal HP state.

 ## Notes
-I am not responsible for misuse or for any damage that you may cause.
-You agree that you use this software at your own risk.
-Educational purposes only!
+I will not be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
+You agree to use vrelay at your own risk and for educational purposes only.

 ## Credits
 - [JPEXS](https://www.free-decompiler.com/flash/download/) for reverse engineering and modifying the client.
 Huge help for being able to peek into the contents of `swf` files.
 - This project is inspired by [KRelay](https://github.com/TheKronks/KRelay), an open source proxy for production RotMG.

 #### TODO:
-- If Godmode and either Speedy/Swiftness are active, all negative status effects are cancelled. (due to PlayerHit being blocked).
+- If Godmode and either Speedy/Swiftness are active, all negative status effects are cancelled (due to PlayerHit being blocked).
 - Block all status effects (by checking bullet type)